ralfspoeth/json/README.md

 It does not make much sense to provide builders for the basic data types; yet very much so for the aggregate types.
-This is one reason why we introduced the distinction between the two.
+This is another reason why we introduced the distinction between the two.

-The `Builder` interface has been implemented as an inner interface class of the `Element` interface with two implementations:
+The `Builder` interface has been implemented as an inner interface class of the `Aggregate` interface with two implementations:

-    public sealed interface Element permits Basic, Aggregate {
+    public sealed interface Aggregate permits JsonArray, JsonObject {
         sealed interface Builder<T extends Aggregate> {
             T build();
             // ...